 - Provide children with their own cup or water bottle and where possible their own cutlery.
 All crockery and cutlery should be cleaned with general purpose detergent and dried thoroughly before being stored for re-use.

-- Discourage activities that would increase the risk of virus spread such as close contact games, holding hands, face painting or sharing fancy dress costumes.
+- Take additional precautions around activities that would increase the risk of virus spread such as close contact games, holding hands, face painting or sharing materials.

-A Coronavirus Policy will help you to explain additional safety measures you are putting in place.
+A Coronavirus Policy will help you to explain additional safety measures you have in place.

 Find our Coronavirus, Hygiene and Illness policy templates in the Policies & Procedures Pack – Edit as you require to ensure everyone is clear on your setting procedures.

-AND refer to the Risk Assessments Pack for our NEW Coronavirus Risk Assessment and COVID-19 Exception to Ratio Risk Assessment templates.
+AND refer to the Risk Assessments Pack for our Coronavirus Risk Assessment template.

 Check Contracts & Care Arrangements

-During this uncertain time, it is especially important to ensure that everyone is clear on the conditions of their childcare arrangements and whether or not fees are still payable during periods of illness, absence or unexpected closure.
+It is important to ensure that everyone is clear on the conditions of their childcare arrangements and whether or not fees are still payable during periods of illness, absence or unexpected closure.

 Childcare contracts help to clarify from the start, the terms of any childcare agreement, setting out clearly fees, charges, payment instructions and time restraints along with any other agreed special conditions.